oceanprotocol/pdr-backend/READMEs/backend-dev-local.md

-### Usage: For Frontend Devs
+WARNING: This is obsolete!
+We're keeping it for reference as we build out the rest

-For those developing predictoor.ai or other frontends.
-Uses barge locally.
-Backend components don't change.
+### Usage: For Backend Devs

 - This version uses *remote* components
 - aka "Partial Barge Approach"
 - This flows runs only contracts and subgraph in barge.